ArthasZhang007/15-466-f21-base4/README.md

 Text Drawing:

 The text drawing in this game is implemented by the text drawing pipeline in the `textgenerator.hpp` and `textgenerator.cpp`.
 The graphics code for actual text display is in `PlayMode::draw` function.
+The underlying